-Working with our collaborator, Intrexon, and our academic collaborator, The University of Texas at Austin, we have established a combination of two humanized antibodies designed to neutralize pertussis toxin, a major cause of pertussis-mediated infant morbidity and mortality.
+Working with our collaborator, Intrexon, and our academic collaborator, The University of Texas at Austin, we established a combination of two humanized antibodies designed to neutralize pertussis toxin, a major cause of pertussis-mediated infant morbidity and mortality.
 Benchtop studies demonstrated high affinity binding to the toxin, as well as potent neutralization of the toxin.
 In addition, the antibodies were highly efficacious in a murine model of pertussis in which they completely mitigated elevations of the white blood cell count that is characteristic of the illness.

-In April 2014, we received positive preclinical research findings for SYN-005, our proprietary mAb combination therapy for treating Pertussis (whooping cough), in two non-human primate studies (n=15).
+In April 2014, and again in September 2014, we received positive preclinical research findings for SYN-005, our proprietary mAb combination therapy for treating Pertussis (whooping cough), in two non-human primate studies

+(n=15).
 In the second pertussis study in particular, SYN-005 was associated with favorable decreases in white blood cell counts within two days and the achievement of nearly normal levels within one week of treatment with SYN-005.

-Based on positive non-human primate and murine model findings, we have filed an additional patent application around pertussis antibodies, intend to move into cGMP manufacturing of SYN-005, and intend to file an IND application to support a Phase I clinical trial expected to initiate during the first half of 2015.
-Topline data is expected to be available within approximately 90 days of the start of the trial.
-This is expected to be followed by the initiation of a Phase II trial in the second half of 2015.
-In addition, we have submitted an Orphan Drug designation request for SYN-005 for the treatment of Pertussis.
+We intend to seek non-dilutive funding to support the clinical development of SYN-005 for the prophylaxis and treatment of Pertussis.
+Based on positive non-human primate and murine model findings, we intend to file an IND application in 2015 to support a Phase 1 clinical trial expected to initiate during the second half of 2015, with topline Phase 1 data expected during 2015.
+This is expected to be followed by the initiation of a Phase 2/3 trial during 2016.
+In addition, in September 2014 we received a U.S. Orphan Drug designation for SYN-005 for the treatment of Pertussis.